Could probiotics help with cystitis?

-As a healthcare professional you are probably aware that cystitis is a bladder infection that causes inflammation of the bladder and urinary tract, making urination extremely painful.
+As a healthcare professional you are probably aware that cystitis (see Probiotics Learning Lab for more glossary terms) is a bladder infection that causes inflammation of the bladder and urinary tract, making urination extremely painful.
 It mostly occurs in sexually active women; for some it is rare and for others it can happen several times a year.
 Symptoms include a frequent sensation of needing to pass urine even when little or no urine is present, blood in the urine, backache, lower abdominal pain, and nausea.

 You may want to let patients know that they can help prevent cystitis by drinking plenty of water, taking cranberry supplements or sugar-free juice, wiping correctly after going to the toilet, and always urinating as soon as possible after sexual intercourse.
 Some women find that using condoms can help avoid infection.
 Keeping your middle warm, especially in cold weather, can also offer some protection - Kokoro sells traditional Japanese Harakame tummy wraps that support your core and provide a range of other health benefits.
 Short-term antibiotics are often prescribed for serious bouts of cystitis.

 Although taking probiotics cannot cure cystitis, much evidence suggests that maintaining a healthy balance of beneficial microflora in the intestinal & vaginal passages can reduce the risk of UTIs (Urinary Tract Infections)1.
 UTIs like cystitis are caused by pathogenic bacteria such as E. coli.
 Ensuring a good level of probiotics in the gut can diminish the ability of pathogenic bacteria to bind, multiply and colonise, therefore leading to less chance of developing cystitis.
 This is partly why high volumes of water intake is recommended as both a prevention and a remedy for cystitis; because water flushes pathogens out of the system.